Marry Me Chicken Pasta: The Viral Recipe That Lives Up to the Hype

 Add the chopped sun-dried tomatoes, paprika, and Italian seasoning.
 Stir everything together.

 Taste the sauce at this point.
 Does it need more salt?
 More pepper?
-A pinch of red pepper flakes if you want some heat?
+Should you add a pinch of red pepper flakes to enhance the heat?
 Adjust the seasonings to your liking.

 Let the sauce simmer on low for another 2-3 minutes until it’s thick and creamy.
 It should coat the back of a spoon.

-What the sauce should look like: Thick enough to coat a spoon but still pourable.
+What the sauce should look like: The sauce should be sufficiently thick to coat a spoon while maintaining its pourability.
 If it’s too thick, add a splash of that reserved pasta water or extra cream.
 If it’s too thin, let it simmer a bit longer.

 reamy Marry Me Chicken Pasta sauce with broth and cream whisked to a smooth base